James Reckitt Hull Children’s Book Award 2019

-The 10 shortlisted books for the James Reckitt Hull Children’s Book Award 2018 have now been revealed.
+The 10 shortlisted books for the James Reckitt Hull Children’s Book Award 2019 have been announced today.

 Children across Hull schools will be reading some of the best new fiction courtesy of the James Reckitt Library Trust and Hull Schools Library Service.

-Now in its eleventh year the James Reckitt Hull Children’s Book Award introduces young people to new writers and titles they might not normally pick up.
+Now in its twelfth year, the James Reckitt Hull Children’s Book Award introduces young people to new writers and titles they might not normally pick up.

 This year's shortlist includes: